ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/index.md

 ### Discovery {#consensus-discovery}

 Similarly to the execution clients, consensus clients use [discv5](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/p2p-interface.md#the-discovery-domain-discv5) over UDP for finding peers.
-The consensus layer implementation of discv5 differs from that of the execution clients only in that it includes an adaptor connecting discv5 into a [libP2P](https://libp2p.io/) stack, deprecating devP2P.
+The consensus layer implementation of discv5 differs from that of the execution clients only in that it includes an adaptor connecting discv5 into a [libP2P](https://libp2p.io/) stack, deprecating DevP2P.
 The execution layer's RLPx sessions are deprecated in favour of libP2P's noise secure channel handshake.

 ### ENRs {#consensus-enr}

-The ENR for consensus nodes includes the node's public key, IP address, UDP and TCP ports and two consensus-specific fields: the attestation subnet bitfield and eth2 key.
+The ENR for consensus nodes includes the node's public key, IP address, UDP and TCP ports and two consensus-specific fields: the attestation subnet bitfield and `eth2` key.
 The former makes it easier for nodes to find peers participating in specific attestation gossip sub-networks.
-The eth2 key contans information about which Ethereum fork version the node is using, ensuring peers are connecting to the right Ethereum.
+The `eth2` key contains information about which Ethereum fork version the node is using, ensuring peers are connecting to the right Ethereum.

 ### libP2P {#libp2p}